Quantum computational chemistry: Quantum computational chemistry mappings

-Because every element in the final row is one, the final element of a parity encoded vector, $q_{M-1}$, is equal to the number of electrons (mod 2).
-Similarly, half of the elements in the $M/2$\textsuperscript{th} row are one.
-As a result, the $M/2$\textsuperscript{th} element in the parity encoded vector, $q_{\frac{M}{2} -1}$, is equal to the number of spin up electrons (mod 2).
-As the electron number and total spin are conserved by the molecular Hamiltonian, these qubits are only acted on by the identity or Pauli~$Z$ operators.
-We can replace these operators by their corresponding eigenvalues ($+1$ for the identity, $+1$ for $Z_{M-1}$ if the total number of orbitals is even, $-1$ for $Z_{M-1}$ if the total number of orbitals is odd, $+1$ for $Z_{\frac{M}{2} -1}$ if the number of spin up orbitals is even, and $-1$ for $Z_{\frac{M}{2} -1}$ if the number of spin up orbitals is odd).
+In the JW, parity and BK encoding methods, the number of qubits is equal to the number of spin-orbitals considered, $M$.
+However, as the Hamiltonian possesses symmetries, the wavefunction can be stored in a smaller Hilbert space.
+Here, we will describe the method by \textcite{bravyi2017tapering}, which utilises two such symmetries: conservation of electron number and spin.
+This method enables the systematic reduction of two qubits when using the parity, BK (with the caveat that the number of orbitals is a power of two), or BK-tree encoding.
+For a system with $M$ spin-orbitals, we can arrange the orbitals such that the first $M/2$ spin-orbitals describe spin up states, and the last $M/2$ spin-orbitals describe spin down states.
+For non-relativistic molecules, the total number electrons and the total $s_z$ value are conserved.
+Examining the BK matrix presented in Eq.~(\ref{Eq:bkmatrix}), we see that every element in the final row is one, and the first half of the elements in the $M/2$\textsuperscript{th} row are also one.
+Consequently, the final element of the vector encoded by this matrix, $q_{M-1}$, is equal to the number of electrons (mod 2).
+Similarly, the $M/2$\textsuperscript{th} element in the encoded vector, $q_{\frac{M}{2} -1}$, is equal to the number of spin up electrons (mod 2).
+As the electron number and total $s_z$ value are conserved by the Hamiltonian, these qubits are only acted on by the identity or Pauli~$Z$ operators.
+We can replace these operators by their corresponding eigenvalues ($+1$ for the identity, $+1$ for $Z_{M-1}$ if the total number of electrons is even, $-1$ for $Z_{M-1}$ if the total number of electrons is odd, $+1$ for $Z_{\frac{M}{2} -1}$ if the number of spin up electrons is even, and $-1$ for $Z_{\frac{M}{2} -1}$ if the number of spin up electrons is odd).
 The Hamiltonian then only acts on $(M-2)$ qubits, so two qubits can be removed from the simulation.
-Exactly the same method can be used for the BK and BK-tree encodings.
-We will explicity show how this method can be used to remove two qubits from molecular Hamiltonians in Sec.~\ref{Sec:illustrate}.
-We remark that while this transformation leaves the ground state of the system unchanged, it does alter the excited states of the Hamiltonian.
-In particular, we are restricted to finding those states with an electron number equal to the atomic number of the molecule.
+Exactly the same method can be used for the parity and BK-tree encodings.
+We will explicity show how this method can be used to remove two qubits from chemical Hamiltonians in Sec.~\ref{Sec:illustrate}.
+We remark that while this transformation leaves the ground state of the system unchanged, it does alter the excited states that can be found.
+In particular, we are restricted to finding those states with an electron number and total $s_z$ value equal to the values determined as described above.
+These techniques have been extended by \textcite{setia2019pointgroups} to include molecular point group symmetries.